Skip to Content

 Your ATV carburetor is a precise piece of kit and is tasked with three distinct jobs.

-1. Mix air and gas together to a precise ratio
+- Mix air and gas together to a precise ratio

-2. Supply the correct quantity for the given engine load
+- Supply the correct quantity for the given engine load

-3. Hold a sufficient store of gas in reserve
+- Hold a sufficient store of gas in reserve

 Gas engines like to run with an air-fuel ratio (AFR) of 14.7 parts air to one part gas.
 This is the optimum ratio and is known as “Stoichiometric.”
 When a technician tunes your carburetor, this is the ratio they are chasing.
-As you’ll learn, lots of things affect the AFR, most can be controlled by the rider, but some can’t.

 Diagnosing

-In most cases cleaning the main jet will fix your problem, that said it won’t hurt to run a few quick tests first to help confirm our suspicions.
+In most cases cleaning the main jet will fix your problem; that said, it won’t hurt to run a few quick tests first to help confirm our suspicions.

 Question 1: